-The Group is exposed to liquidity risk due to the impact of COVID-19 and it had net current liabilities of RMB466,239,000 as at 31 December 2022.
+The Group is exposed to liquidity risk due to the post-impact of COVID-19 and it had net current liabilities of RMB299,810,000 as at 31 December 2023.
 As detailed in Note 2.1, the directors of the Company concluded that the Group has sufficient financial resources to meet its financial obligations as and when they fall due in the coming twelve months after the issuance of these consolidated financial statements.